jayant-91/canva/README.md

-# midium
+# Canvas
-its a blogging webapp
+its a blogging application where users can post articles as well as read articles published by others.